Necton MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide readOnlyHint=true and destructiveHint=false.
-The description adds behavioral context: it returns a structured response with warning instead of throwing on 403, and lists the fields included.
-This adds value beyond the annotations.
+Annotations already indicate readOnlyHint=true and idempotentHint=true.
+The description adds valuable behavioral context: it returns a structured warning object instead of throwing on 403 errors, and details the returned fields.
+Could mention authentication or rate limits but adds meaningful transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.